-It's important to clean up after your dog wherever you are.
-Simply bag it and bin it.
+It's important to clean up after your dog wherever you are Simply bag it and bin it.

-Any public waste bin can be used Please don't leave bags in the hedge bottom.
+Any public waste bin can be used.
+Please don't leave bags in the hedge bottom.

-KEEP CALM AROUND CATTLE C
+KEEP CALM AROUND CATTLE

-Cattle can be inquisitive so if you eel threatened, release your dog so you can get to safety separately.
+Cattle can be inquisitive so if you you can get to safety separately